 In the Kanban system, an ‘epic review and specification workshop’ is often useful to advance epics from left to right.
 Such workshops typically involve portfolio stakeholders and content and technical authorities from the Solution Trains or ARTs.
 During these workshops, the following types of activities may take place:

-- Epics are validated against strategic themes and moved from ‘Funnel’ to ‘Reviewing,’ and from ‘Reviewing’ to ‘Analyzing’ as WSJF and other data recommend.
+- As WSJF and other data recommend, epics are validated against strategic themes and moved from ‘Funnel’ to ‘Reviewing,’ and from ‘Reviewing’ to ‘Analyzing’.

 - Solution strategies are discussed.

-- Lean business case and go/no-go decisions are developed
+- Lightweight business case and go/no-go decisions are developed.

 - Ways to split epics are identified.
 They may be split into program and solution epics, capabilities, or features.

 These workshops may or may not occur on a cadence, but cadence is preferred.
 However, the timing of implementation is driven by the cadence of the particular Solution Trains and ARTs.
 So they must take place frequently enough to be able to provide input ahead of their target PI planning processes.

 Learn More SAFe guidance article Improving Flow with Kanban.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Anderson, David.
 Kanban: Successful Evolutionary Change for Your Technology Business.
 Blue Hole Press, 2010.